bcnIslem/islemwilcher/README.md

 I'm a Software Engineer who is passionate about writing code, solving problems, automating stuff, and building software.
 - 💻 I’m currently a Software Engineer Master Student at Farhat Abbas University.
-- 👨🏻‍💻 I am a full stack web developer, using the MERN stack technologies: REACTJS, NODEJS(EXPRESSJS), MONGODB.
+- 👨🏻‍💻 I am a full stack web developer, using the MERN stack technologies and the MYSQL database: REACTJS, NODEJS(EXPRESSJS), MONGODB.
 - 🌐 I’m looking for a software development internship , i'm always looking for opportunities I love to learn and contribute in any and every possible way.

--  **Learning :** Full-Stack Development :zap: | Open-Source :fire:
+-  **Learning to be great :** Full-Stack Developer :zap:

 <h3> 🛠 &nbsp;Tech Stack</h3>